libp2p/specs/noise/README.md

 functions][npf-dh-25519], [ChaChaPoly cipher functions][npf-cipher-chachapoly],
 and [SHA256 hash function][npf-hash-sha256] as defined in the Noise spec.

-## Valid Noise Protocol Names
+## Noise Protocol Name

-This section lists the [Noise protocol names][npf-protocol-names] that are valid according to the definitions in this spec.

-Because only a single set of cryptographic primitives is supported, the Noise protocol name depends on the handshake pattern in use.

-The `Noise_XX_25519_ChaChaPoly_SHA256` protocol MUST be supported by all implementations.

-Implementations that support Noise Pipes will also support the following Noise
-protocols:

-- `Noise_IK_25519_ChaChaPoly_SHA256`
-- `Noise_XXfallback_25519_ChaChaPoly_SHA256`
+A Noise `HandshakeState` is initialized with the hash of a [Noise protocol name][npf-protocol-names], which defines the handshake pattern and cipher suite used.
+Because `noise-libp2p` supports a single cipher suite and handshake pattern, the Noise protocol name MUST be: `Noise_XX_25519_ChaChaPoly_SHA256`.

 ## Wire Format